Gloucester County Special Services School District

-The Gloucester County Special Services School District is a special education public school district headquartered in the Sewell section of Mantua Township, in Gloucester County, New Jersey.
+The Gloucester County Special Services School District is a special education public school district headquartered in the Sewell section of Deptford Township, in Gloucester County, in the U.S. state of New Jersey.
 Its schools offer educational and therapeutic services for students of elementary and high school age in Gloucester County who have emotional or physical disabilities that cannot be addressed by their school districts.

-As of the 2019–20 school year, the district, comprised of one school, had 101.2 classroom teachers (on an FTE basis).
+As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 521 students and 95.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.5:1.

 Schools

-Schools in the district (with 2019–20 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2022–23 enrollment data from the National Center for Education Statistics) are: